 - For use by Social Science students on a drop-in basis

 - Computers, textbooks, study guides and reference materials are available for course-related problems, research and applications.
-Software includes Microsoft Office, SPSS and Inspiration.
+Software includes Microsoft Office, DIVA-GIS, Q-GIS, and Inspiration.
 The lab is also connected to the Internet.

 - Peer tutors for methods courses (QM, RM and ISS) are available at posted times (posted on lab door around week 4).